• About

 Upgrades

-Officials may seek advancement to higher levels of certification when they meet the criteria, as outlined in the chart below.
+Officials may seek advancement to higher levels of certification when they meet the criteria.
 Advancement from one level to another is earned through knowledge of the rules and demonstrated proficiency and achieving specific criteria for each level.
 Checklists for those skills have been developed for most disciplines.
 Upgrade to Association or National levels requires a National or Master level official to sign off on the “Training and Certification Upgrade Checklist” items for the candidate; an upgrade to the Master level requires a Master official to sign off.

 Here are the checklists: